Listen to this story

 The Arctic, an area located on the top of the planet from 66°N north, is a prime example of systematic exponential change.
 It is warming at least twice as fast as the rest of the earth.
 There is less inertia in the Arctic than there is in the general climate system.

 Even the general climate system is being pushed in ways which have no previous analog in natural climate changes going back tens of millions of years discounting asteroid impacts.
 It is about the rate of carbon dioxide, and other greenhouse gases added.
-There have been periods in the deep geological past of Earth when greenhouse gas concentrations have been much, much higher than they are today but increases have never occured this rapidly.
+There have been periods in the deep geological past of Earth when greenhouse gas concentrations have been much, much higher than they are today but increases have never occurred this rapidly.

 Earth is a fluid, non-linear system capable of abrupt and total change.
 Earth system has been in a hothouse state and for a while was mostly covered by ice.